 Is ISASA the Right Fit For Me?

-If you’re someone who is passionate about education and bettering the world for Southern African students, ISASA is the right fit for you.
+If you’re someone who is passionate about education and bettering the world for Southern African students, ISASA is probably the right fit for you.

 Since their mission is to work with independent schools in Southern Africa to help them prosper, they’ll have use for passionate employees that are also dedicated to the same cause.